durgeshsamariya/python_crash_course/README.md

-# PythonCrashCourse
+# Python Crash Course

-All  of the exercise from the Python Crash Course book by Eric Matthes.
+This repo is for all of the exercise from the Python Crash Course book by Eric Matthes.